Editing the deployable architecture stack definition locally

 The members

-value indicates an array of the inputs and outputs for each deployable architecture in the stack.
+value indicates an array of the inputs and outputs for each stacked deployable architecture.
 The following values can be included at the members

 level.